 Laos – Simple, fresh ingredients form the foundations of Lao’s cuisine, with a blend of aromatic spices like ginger, galangal, coriander, and tamarind.

 - Laap – Essentially a fresh and healthy meat salad made with beef, chicken, pork. beef or fish, flavored with lime, roasted rice, garlic, and herbs and served at room temperature.

 - Tam Mak Houng – Too often dismissed as a copy of the papaya salad found all over Thailand, this salty, spicy salad can be served with the main dish of chicken or pork and rice for a complete and satisfying meal.

 - Oh Lam – Translating into, ‘to put in,’ this is the Irish Stew of Laos cooking – whatever you have to hand goes in the pot with herbs and seasonings to create a flavourful and hearty meal.
-Beans, eggplants, mushrooms, lemongrass and coriander are all thickened with sticky rice.
+Beans, eggplants, mushrooms, lemongrass, and coriander are all thickened with sticky rice.

 Cambodia – Most Cambodian dishes are built on a foundation of contrasts; sweet and bitter; salty and bitter; raw and cooked.
-They are a blend of local tradition and foreign influence from close neighbours and years of migration.
+They are a blend of local tradition and foreign influence from close neighbors and years of migration.

 - Fish Amok – Cambodia’s signature dish.
-Aromatic kroeung curry paste, white fish and coconut milk steamed in a banana-leaf cup.
+Aromatic kroeung curry paste, white fish, and coconut milk steamed in a banana-leaf cup.
 Incredible!